My background includes time as a submarine officer for the US Navy, a

 secure embedded systems, and embedded systems education.
 I'm also co-founder of

-Edge Case Research LLC.
-I'm a senior member of IEEE, senior member of the ACM,
+Edge Case Research.
+I'm a senior member of IEEE, senior member of the ACM, and

-on Dependable Computing and Fault Tolerance.
-I was awarded the 2018 IEEE-SSIT
+Dependable Computing and Fault Tolerance.
+I was awarded the 2018 IEEE-SSIT Carl

 information, please see the below links: